Your shopping cart is empty!

-DTG Pretreatment is needed to print white ink onto shirts when it comes to dtg printing.
+DTG Pretreatment is needed to print white ink on to shirts when it comes to dtg printing.
 It also gives you more vibrant prints on light color shirts if you use pretreatment made for light color shirts.

 It acts like a primer between the shirt and the ink.
 If you printed ink directly onto a dark shirt you would not be able to see the image at its full potential because the inks would be absorbed into the shirt.
-I guess it's similar to hair dye.
+I guess its similar to hair dye.
 If you dyed your hair light brown but your hair is already black it would most likely not change the color of your hair unless you bleach your hair and then apply the dye.
 Now you will have the light brown you were looking for.
 Was that a bad example?
 Half of it lol.
 Well, hopefully, you understand what I am saying.

 Anyways, It also reacts with the white ink.
 It makes it kind of tacky making it stick and quickly cure.
 This happens so that when you go to print your color ink on top it will stick instead of being all runny.
 You have probably seen this happen if you print with too much ink.

-We downloaded the MSDS From ImageArmor Pretreat and it basically said it is 68-98 % water. and 1-20% calcium nitrates, which are basically Salt.
+We downloaded the MSDS From ImageArmor Pretreat and it basically said it is 68-98 % water. and 1-20% calcium nitrates, which is basically Salt.
 Salt does have the potential to be a skin irritant.
-It also has a 1-12% vinyl chloride copolymer, which is basically glue.
+It also has 1-12% vinyl chloride copolymer, which is basically glue.
 To find out more about DTG Printing Pretreatment click the link.

 3 Composition/Information on Ingredients